 In an age where internet security is more important than ever, it’s vital to let people know that your site is safe to use.
 A Secure Sockets Layer (SSL) certificate is a type of website encryption key that encrypts data between the visitor’s browser and the server.

-Fortunately, there are many different SSL options you can use.
+Fortunately and also confusingly, there are many different SSL options you can use.
 Let’s Encrypt is a free and open-source Certificate Authority (CA) that offers SSL certificates to anyone who has a domain name.
 Paid SSLs offer the same base service, but provide your website with several additional features.

 In this article, I will explain the differences between Lets Encrypt vs Paid SSL Certificates, and help you decide which may be most suitable for your website.
 Let’s start with the basics!